 Research Facilities

-Princeton Plasma Physics Laboratory, Andlinger Center for Energy and the Environment, and world-class Art Museum.
+Princeton Plasma Physics Laboratory, the Andlinger Center for Energy and the Environment, and a world-class Art Museum.

 Institutional Strengths